BY-LAWs of the Pentagon Sailing Club, Inc.

 10. Conduct and Corrective Action.
 Members and guests are expected to uphold the highest standards of conduct while participating in Club activities.

-(1) Any incident or questionable activity, including infraction of PSC Code of Conduct, or any other Club Policy / Club Rule, shall be corrected on the spot by the person in change of the activity or a Bridge officer.
+(1) Any incident or questionable activity, including infraction of PSC Code of Conduct, or any other Club Policy / Club Rule, shall be corrected on the spot by the person in charge of the activity or a Bridge officer.

 (2) Unsatisfactory service, dereliction, or questionable activity on the part of any member shall be brought to the attention of a Bridge officer.